Asian shares extend losses as oil prices push higher | Headlines

 - Japan

 But Russian forces continued their shelling as food, water, heat and medicine grew increasingly scarce in Ukraine.
 Surging prices for oil and other vital commodities are rattling global markets and the situation remains uncertain as investors search for safe havens from expanding sanctions against Russia.
 Analysts expect the war in Ukraine to top the agenda for some time to come and say the full impact of the conflict is yet to be fully taken into account.
 "Disruptions to energy markets and the possibility of a geopolitical paradigm shift make for a highly unpredictable environment,'' Stephen Innes of SPI Asset Management said in a commentary.
 However, he added, "we should reach a point at which equities start to price in a light at the end of the tunnel.''
-Japan's benchmark Nikkei 225 shed 0.9% to 24,994.98.
-Australia's S&P/ASX 200 sank 0.2% to 7,023.20.
-South Korea's Kospi slipped 0.5% to 2,637.61.
-Hong Kong's Hang Seng lost 0.3% to 20,990.05, while the Shanghai Composite fell 2% to 3,305.83.
+Japan's benchmark Nikkei 225 shed 1.7 per cent in afternoon trading to 24,783.70.
+Australia's S&/ASX 200 sank 0.8 per cent to 6,980.30.
+South Korea's Kospi slipped 0.8 per cent to 2,631.49.
+Hong Kong's Hang Seng lost 0.5 per cent to 20,956.39, while the Shanghai Composite fell 1.2 per cent to 3,333.49.
 On Monday on Wall Street, the S&P 500 fell 122.78 points to 4,201.09.
-The Dow Jones Industrial Average fell 2.4% to 32,817.38.
-The tech-heavy Nasdaq composite slid 3.6% to 12,830.96 and is now 20.1% below its record set in November.
+The Dow Jones Industrial Average fell 2.4 per cent to 32,817.38.
+The tech-heavy Nasdaq composite slid 3.6 per cent to 12,830.96 and is now 20.1 per cent below its record set in November.
 That means the index is in what Wall Street calls a bear market.
-The S&P 500 is down 12.4% from the peak it set in early January.
+The S&P 500 is down 12.4 per cent from the peak it set in early January.
 Gold — a measure of nervousness on Wall Street — also rose, though not by quite as much as when oil prices hit their peak.
-The price of gold briefly touched $2,007.50 per ounce.
-Early Tuesday it was at $1,990.00, down 0.3%.
+The price of gold briefly touched USD 2,007.50 per ounce.
+By Tuesday afternoon, it was at USD 1,995.88, down 0.1 per cent.

 Worries are growing that Russia's invasion of Ukraine will upend already tight supplies of oil.
 Russia is one of the world's largest energy producers, and oil prices already were high before the attack because the global economy is demanding more fuel following its coronavirus-caused shutdown.
 A US ban on imports of Russian oil and other energy products, if taken, would be a major step for the US government, though the White House has said it hopes to limit disruptions to oil markets and limit price jumps at the gasoline pump.

 Reports also said US officials may be considering easing sanctions against Venezuela.
 That potentially could free up more crude oil and ease concerns about reduced supplies from Russia.
-A gallon of regular already costs an average of $4.065 across the country after breaching the $4 barrier on Sunday for the first time since 2008.
-A month ago, a gallon averaged $3.441, according to AAA.
+A gallon of regular already costs an average of USD 4.065 across the country after breaching the USD 4 barrier on Sunday for the first time since 2008.
+A month ago, a gallon averaged USD 3.441, according to AAA.
 The war puts extra pressure on central banks around the world, with the US Federal Reserve on course to raise interest rates later this month for the first time since 2018.
 Higher rates slow the economy, which hopefully will help rein in high inflation.
 But if the Fed raises rates too quickly, it risks forcing the economy into a recession.

 "Their reaction to geopolitics can't really be measured, so there's uncertainty around that," said Sameer Samana, senior global market strategist at Wells Fargo Investment Institute.